 First and foremost, setting a sleep schedule is vital to combating fatigue.
-Try to go to bed at the same time every night and get up at the same hour in the morning (even on the weekends!) so you set your body’s circadian rhythm up for success.
-Of course, this isn’t always easy and it’s OK to have a poor night of rest every now and then but try your best to stick to specific timing.
+Try to go to bed at the same time every night and get up at the same hour in the morning (even on the weekends!) so that you set your body’s circadian rhythm up for success.
+Of course, this isn’t always easy and it’s okay to have a poor night of rest every now and then but try your best to stick to specific timing.

 As for during the day, reaching for a cup of coffee in the morning might give you a jolt of energy, but it won’t provide the sustained wakefulness you’re likely looking to achieve.
-Instead, make sure you’re reaching for healthy meals, focusing on a produce-heavy menu (check out some of my favorite energy-boosting meals below).
+Instead, make sure you’re reaching for healthy meals and focusing on a produce-heavy menu (check out some of my favorite energy-boosting meals below).
 Opting for that protein, carb, and fat combo meal, as I mentioned earlier, will help to keep your energy stable throughout the day.
 Don’t forget your water bottle either!

 If you do have a physical or mental health condition that leads to tiredness, it’s important to control that underlying condition.
 When you do, the fatigue just might fade.

 Whenever a client asks me “why am I always tired,” I tend to immediately think about some of the go-to recipes that keep me up and at ’em all day.
 While eating healthy will do your body good, it’ll also help keep your brain sharp and clear—so you’ll feel awake physically and mentally.
 Here are some of my favorite energy-enhancing snacks and meals: